IBM-Cloud/terraform-cost-estimator/README.md

 # IBM Cloud Terraform Cost estimator

-this sdk provides the Go implementation for parsing the input terraform plan data, and provides an estimated cost of the template .
+This project provides the Go implementation for parsing the input terraform plan data, and provides an estimated cost of the template.
+It can be used as an SDK as well as a CLI

-## Installing
+## Installing the SDK

 1. Install the SDK using the following command